 Downsizing Step-by-Step

-Step 1: Start Small and Plan
+Step 1: Plan Ahead and Start Small

+If a move is in your near future, it's best to start working sooner rather than later.
 Decluttering can be overwhelming, especially if you are moving from a large family home to a one-bedroom apartment in a senior living community.
 To avoid feeling overburdened by the task at hand, start small.
-Give yourself time — we suggest at least three months — to tackle one closet, one cabinet or even one drawer at a time.

-It will be tempting to hold onto knick-knacks, photographs and other possessions with sentimental value.
-Being decisive helps you let go.
 Begin by creating three piles: keep, throw away and donate.
 Garbage should be put directly into trash bags while other items should be placed in labeled boxes.

+It will be tempting to hold onto knick-knacks, photographs and other possessions with sentimental value.
+Being decisive helps you let go.
 While sorting, use the OHIO rule.
-This stands for “Only Handle Items Once.”
+This stands for "Only Handle Items Once."
 For instance, avoid moving an old sweater from the donate pile to the keep pile.
-It is also important to avoid a “maybe” pile.
-“Maybe” piles only foster indecision and sap your emotional energy.
-If an item is no longer useful in your life, it should be donated or thrown away.
+It is also important to avoid a "maybe" pile.
+"Maybe" piles only foster indecision and sap your emotional energy.

 Selling your stuff is another great way to declutter.
 If you have high-dollar items, consider hosting a yard sale or taking them to a consignment shop.
 Websites like Craigslist and Facebook Marketplace are also great places to make an extra buck.
 Save the money you make or treat yourself to something nice.

-Step 3: Look Forward, Not Back
+Step 6: Look Forward, Not Back

 Sifting through a household of memories is bittersweet.
 Photographs will remind you of your daughter's first birthday.
 A trinket will remind you of your 50th wedding anniversary.
 Though you should recognize these emotions, you should also remember the "why" behind your move.
 Downsizing will better your future and place less stress on your family if and when your health changes.